 “I worked at Sandia Labs doing data visualization for high performance competing groups but the work wasn’t public facing, there wasn’t a lot of interaction with people using the software,” said John-Mark Collins, a graduate of The University of New Mexico, and creative director and owner of Story Lab Interactive.

-This video produced by StoryLab highlights a recent event in Washington D.C.
-The video shows how the human movement triggers motion sensors that alter software projections.
+This video provided by Storylab Studio Director Theresa Kitt promotes a dining event in San Francisco in partnership with One Dome and Monarch Catering.
+The video shows how human movements trigger motion sensors that alter software projections.

 Collins creates events for people using projectors that are adapted with depth and motion sensors that map the physical space.
 That data is correlated with projected images generated by the software.
 When people move within the space, the computer reacts in real time, changing the patterns accordingly.